paralin/paralin/README.md

  - [inca]: blockchain framework for Proof of Authority
  - [kvgossip]: gossip key/value store on top of Serf using RSA keys.
  - [matrixserver]: peer-to-peer networking library for C#
+ - [metric-stream]: stream of time-series data to the browser.
  - [mutate]: Go library for generating mutations in JSON.
  - [netproto]: abstract KCP and quic into a single api in Go
  - [obd-reporter]: report OBD data from cars to Prometheus